rest-man/rest-man/README.md

   RestMan.proxy = ENV['http_proxy']
 ```

-__New in 2.0:__ Specify a per-request proxy by passing the :proxy option to
+Specify a per-request proxy by passing the :proxy option to
 RestMan::Request.
 This will override any proxies set by environment variable
 or by the global `RestMan.proxy` value.